mcbookshelf/bookshelf/docs/modules/spline.md

 ## 🔧 Functions

-You can find below all functions available in this module.
+Below, you can find all functions available in this module.

 ---